A crucial developmental milestone that often gets overlooked…

 1. My Child Still Engages In A Lot Of Solitary or Parallel Play

-It is perfectly normal for children to continue to engage in parallel and solitary play even after they have reached the age at which they can take part in associative play.
+It is perfectly normal for children to continue to engage in parallel play and solitary play even after they have reached the age and stage of development at which they can take part in associative play.

-It is important to remember that all children develop at different rates and that continuing to engage in solitary play on occasions is a good thing!
+It is important to remember that all children develop at different rates and that continuing to engage in solitary play on occasion is a good thing.

 Sometimes we all need a little bit of time to ourselves.